fbusabiaga/fluam/README.md

 ##4.
 License and Copyright
 Source code is available at: https://github.com/fbusabiaga/fluam

-Fluam is released under the terms of the GNU General Public License.
+**fluam** is released under the terms of the GNU General Public License.
 See "COPYING" for more details.

 The source files included with this release are copyrighted by their